aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

 Represents the size of the paper.
-[PaperSizeType](../../com.aspose.cells/papersizetype).
+See [PaperSizeType](../../com.aspose.cells/papersizetype).

 **Returns:**
 int